 - Held various sports radio positions in Indiana and Iowa from 1996-2000.

-- The Chicago native graduated from Loras College in Dubuque, Iowa.
+- The Lake Forest, Ill., native graduated from Loras College in Dubuque, Iowa.

-- He and his wife, Erika, reside in Phoenix.
+- He and his wife, Erika, reside in Scottsdale.

 Spanish Radio Play-by-Play